Smooth conjugacy classes of 3D Axiom A flows: Introduction, statement of the results

-In the present work, rather than dealing with the inverse spectral problem, we are able to show that for $k \geq 3$, two $\mathcal{C}^k$ open dispersing billiards whose dynamics are conjugated on some horseshoe share the same ``geometry'' at the corresponding points on the table, see Theorem \ref{spectral rig main thm} and Corollary \ref{spectral rig cor}.
-This solves the length spectral rigidity problem for this class of billiards.
-Moreover, no symmetry hypotheses nor non-degeneracy conditions are needed.
-Observe that in the $\mathcal{C}^k$ category, there is no hope to go further in the determination of the geometry of such tables.
-Indeed, periodic orbits are not dense in the whole phase space, so it is \emph{a priori} possible to deform the geometry of the parts of the table which are not ``seen'' by the trapped set, i.e., which come from ``gaps'' of the projection on the table of the Cantor set on which we have information through periodic orbits.
-Nevertheless, we observe that, in the framework of $\mathcal{C}^\omega$ billiards, our result implies that the two tables are isometric, see Corollary \ref{spectral rig cor}.
+Let us conclude this introduction by mentioning recent rigidity results for hyperbolic billiards in terms of the \textit{length spectrum}.
+In \cite{KalChenZh}, Chen-Kaloshin-Zhang established the dynamical spectral rigidity of piecewise analytic Bunimovich stadia and squash type stadia.
+In \cite{DKL}, De Simoi-Kaloshin and the second author solved the question of marked length spectral determination for non-eclipsing open dispersing billiards with analytic boundary and two partial symmetries, under some mild non-degeneracy condition.
+Observe that in the $\mathcal{C}^k$ category, $k \in \N_{\geq 3} \cup \{+\infty\}$, the marked length spectrum is insufficient to fully determine the geometry of such tables; indeed, periodic orbits are not dense in the whole phase space, so it is possible to deform the geometry of the arcs of the table which are not ``seen'' by the trapped set, i.e., which come from ``gaps'' of the projection on the table of the Cantor set on which we have information through periodic orbits.\\

-In the first part of the paper, we generalize the result of Feldman-Ornstein \cite{FelOrn} from contact Anosov flows on 3-manifolds to contact Axiom A flows on 3-manifolds, see Theorem \ref{thm princ dyn}.
-More precisely, equality of the length data allows us to upgrade an orbit equivalence to a $\mathcal{C}^{1,\beta}$ flow conjugacy for some $\beta\in(0,1)$.
-Under further assumptions on the stable/unstable Hausdorff dimensions, we prove in Theorem \ref{theorem c} that the conjugacy is actually as regular as the flows.
-In particular, these dynamical results apply to hyperbolic billiards (see Theorem \ref{theorem main billi}), where the contact structure encodes some geometric information.
+In the present work, we generalize the result of Feldman-Ornstein \cite{FelOrn} from contact Anosov flows on 3-manifolds to contact Axiom A flows on 3-manifolds.
+More precisely, equality of the length data allows us to upgrade an orbit equivalence to a flow conjugacy as regular as the flows, see Theorem \ref{thm princ dyn}.
+We apply this result to billiards exhibiting some hyperbolicity, and obtain a \textit{dynamical} rigidity result: for $k \geq 3$, we show that two $\mathcal{C}^k$ open dispersing billiards\footnote{Actually, the same result also holds for more general billiards, see Theorem \ref{theorem main billi}.} whose billiard maps are topologically conjugated on some horseshoe and have the same length data are actually \textit{smoothly} conjugated, in a \textit{canonical} way (see Theorem \ref{theorem main billi} and Corollary \ref{spectral rig cor}).
+In a previous version of this work, we were discussing geometric implications of the smoothness of the conjugacy, in connection with the question of spectral rigidity; yet, an error was found in this part by Jacopo De Simoi.